 In the years following the genocide, more than 120,000 people were detained and accused of bearing criminal responsibility for their participation in the killings.
 To deal with such an overwhelming number of perpetrators, a judicial response was pursued on three levels:

 The International Criminal Tribunal for Rwanda

 The International Criminal Tribunal for Rwanda (ICTR) was established by the United Nations Security Council on 8 November 1994, and formally closed on 31 December 2015.
 The Tribunal had a mandate to prosecute persons bearing great responsibility for genocide and other serious violations of international humanitarian law committed in Rwanda between 1 January and 31 December 1994.

 The ICTR is expected to conclude its work by the end of 2014.
 After that, the so-called Mechanism for International Criminal Tribunals (MICT), set up by the Security Council in December 2010, will take over and finish the remaining tasks of the ICTR – and of the International Criminal Tribunal for the former Yugoslavia (ICTY).
 The Mechanism plays an essential role in ensuring that the ICTR’s closure does not leave the door open to impunity for the remaining fugitives.
-The ICTR branch of the Residual Mechanism began to function on 1 July 2012.
+The ICTR branch of the Mechanism began to function on 1 July 2012.

 The Tribunal has issued several landmark judgments, including:

 - In the first judgment by an international court on genocide, a former mayor, Jean-Paul Akayesu, was convicted in 1998 of nine counts of genocide and crimes against humanity.
 The judgment was also the first to conclude that rape and sexual assault constituted acts of genocide insofar as they were committed with the intent to destroy, in whole or in part, a targeted group.